-Cooking utensils should never have their handles toward the front of the stove where they are within the reach of tip-toeing youngsters, says the Health Department
+Cooking utensils should never have their handles toward the front of the stove where they are within the reach of tip-toeing youngsters, says the Health Department.

-Bleach, lye, ammonia, detergents, ant poisons, and any questionable substances should e locked up or kept on very high shelves inaccessible to toddlers.
-Keeping such substances locked up may be inenient, but it is the only way to protect children.
-Kitchen drawers should not contain loose knives, ice picks, r scissors.
-Electric appliances hould be unplugged and overed when not in use preferably stored out of sight.
-Plastic outlet covers are available which will keep curious youngsters from exploring electric outlets.
+Bleach, lye, ammonia, detergents, ant poisons, and any uestionable substances should be locked up or kept on very high shelves inaccessible to toddlers.
+Keeping such substances locked up may be inconvenient, but it is the only sure way to protect children.

+Kitchen drawers should not contain loose knives, ice picks, or scissors.
+Electric appliances should be unplugged and covered when not in use preferably stored out of sight.
+Plastic outlet covers are available which will keep curious youngsters from ex-

 Another potential death trap is the bathroom.
 Only harmless bathroom needs should be kept in the medicine chest, low cabinets or low drawers.
-Lethal items, such as manicuring and shaving equipment, dangerous medicines, including aspirin, should be placed in a locked cabinet out of the sight and reach of children.
+Lethal items, such as manicuring and shaving equipment, and dangerous medicines, including aspirin, should be placed in a locked cabinet out of the sight and reach of children.